Observability

 How It Works

-- LLM provider spans —
+- LLM provider spans — one per provider call (

-- Client spans —
+- Client spans — one per outbound HTTP call, with W3C

 LLM Span Hierarchy

-HTTP POST /v1/chat/completions (server span, auto by Spring MVC)
+HTTP POST /v1/chat/completions (server span)

 ├── low-card: provider, model